thirdweb-dev/contracts/docs/IDropERC20.md

-`LazyMintERC20` is an ERC 20 contract.
-The module admin can create claim conditions with non-overlapping time windows,  and accounts can claim the tokens, in a given time window, according to restrictions  defined in that time window&#39;s claim conditions.
+Thirdweb&#39;s &#39;Drop&#39; contracts are distribution mechanisms for tokens.
+The  `DropERC20` contract is a distribution mechanism for ERC20 tokens.
+A contract admin (i.e. holder of `DEFAULT_ADMIN_ROLE`) can create claim conditions  with non-overlapping time windows, and accounts can claim the tokens according to  restrictions defined in the claim condition that is active at the time of the transaction.